 We keep a copy of your DVD in archive, filed under your name.
 This service is included in our pricing.
 This allows us to quickly make additional copies of your film and provides added peace of mind in case your disk and/or original 8mm reels become damaged or destroyed.

-Many companies have begun to offer HD transfers of 8mm film over the last few years, most often at a significantly higher price than ours.
-However, 8mm film itself is not a high definition format to begin with.
+Many companies have begun to offer 8mm film to digital transfers in HD over the last few years, most often at a significantly higher price than ours.
+However, 8mm film itself is not a high-definition format to begin with.
 In fact, the smallest level of detail you can see in 8mm film is the individual film grains.
-Once a transfer method can bring out that level of detail in the 8mm film (as our method does), then using higher and higher resolution equipment will not make the film look any more detailed or clear.
+If an 8mm film transfer service can bring out that level of detail in the 8mm film (as our method does), then using higher and higher resolution equipment will not make the film look any more detailed or clear.